pluginsGLPI/doc/source/formcreator/export_import.rst

 This feature is designed to let administrators develop forms on a testing environment and copy them on a production environment.

+When a form is being imported the plugin searches for a matchng form in the database.
+This is done with the help of a random identifier created when a new form is instanciated.
+Each sub object (sections, questions, conditions, targets) also have a random identifier.
+This helps the plugin to find a matching item and update it if necessary.
+Thanks to this mechanism Formcreator is able to update a form when it is imported more than once.

 Limitations
 ^^^^^^^^^^^